nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/implementing-encryption.md

 {{#> callout type='note' }}

-By default Java ships with a <span>Java Cryptographic Extension (JCE) module configured for 128-bit maximum key length, whereas the Nuxeo Platform needs at least 256-bit keys for adequate security of AES. <span>The Nuxeo code attempts to work around these restrictions automatically to force the JCE to allow unlimited key length.</span></span>
+By default Java ships with a Java Cryptographic Extension (JCE) module configured for 128-bit maximum key length, whereas the Nuxeo Platform needs at least 256-bit keys for adequate security of AES.
+The Nuxeo code attempts to work around these restrictions automatically to force the JCE to allow unlimited key length.

 If it cannot force it, you will get an exception `java.security.InvalidKeyException`: Illegal key size or default parameters when encrypting or decrypting a file.
 In that case, you must go to&nbsp;[Oracle Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html)&nbsp;and download and install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files for your JDK (see the README.txt file inside the downloaded ZIP for installation instructions).